The Rejuvenative Power of Fasting:

 Effects on the Brain and Mind

 On the third day, when the body has shifted over to ketosis as a primary source of fuel, the brain begins to have enough fuel but it is a different fuel.
 How you feel and how your brain works on that fuel are markedly different.
 This is not because the fuel is inferior to glucose—the body can use either fuel with great efficiency.
 The difference is felt because it has been so long since you and your brain have used this fuel to function.
 It is more an outgrowth of habituation to glucose than anything else.
 When in full ketosis, the mind simply works somewhat differently.
-Thinking can be just as acute, but it tends to be slower, more reflective, more studied and deeper, and—aside from thoughts of food or ending the fast—less inclined to dwell on future plans.brain to better functioning than glucose.
+Thinking can be just as acute, but it tends to be slower, more reflective, more studied and deeper, and—aside from thoughts of food or ending the fast—less inclined to dwell on future plans.Some researchers’ findings indicate that ketone bodies may actually be the body’s preferred fuel.
+Studies have shown that they stimulate the heart, adrenal cortex, skeletal musculature, and the brain to better functioning than glucose.
 The brain’s periodic utilization of this alternative fuel during periods of food shortages (or fasting) also seems to have long-term beneficial effects on brain and central nervous system function.
 Electroencephalograph (EEG) data and endocrine testing generally show significant improvements after both juice fasting and water fasting.

 The body is evolutionarily designed to protect its muscle tissue (of which many major organs, most notably the heart, are composed) from deterioration during long fasts by having an equal ability to utilize ketones for fuel during long periods of reduced food availability.